Yorkcla/yorkcla.github.io/_news/announcement_1.md

 related_posts: false
 ---

-done the thesis proposal review; been a PhD candidate
+Done the thesis proposal review; been a PhD candidate